vsrinivas/fuchsia/drivers/wlan/README.md

-This repository contains drivers for Qualcomm wireless devices.
+This repository contains drivers for wireless devices.